Boost Windows Performance: How to Enable SuperFetch

 • 3 for both boot and applications.

-So by enabling the Superfetch and ReadyBoot mechanisms you can improve Windows Performance even when the hardware plays against you.
+Enabling the Superfetch and ReadyBoot mechanisms can improve Windows Performance even when the hardware is playing against you.

 Share this article